jhochrun99/CS3943InfoVis/GeoProject/README.md

 ## Running the code

 To run the website, execute the command `python3 -m http.server` in this directory and then go to http://0.0.0.0:8000/ in your browser.

-\nIf running from windows command prompt, use the command `python -m http.server` for python3, or `python -m SimpleHTTPServer` for python2.
+If running from windows command prompt, use the command `python -m http.server` for python3, or `python -m SimpleHTTPServer` for python2.

 ## Contents